EZ-Robotics/EZ-Template/ez-template-docs/docs/odom_general.md

 ### odom_y_set()
-Sets the current y position of the robot.
+Sets the current Y coordinate of the robot.

-`y` double, expecting inches
+`y` new y coordinate in inches
 <Tabs
   groupId="odom_y_set"
   defaultValue="proto"